 He has had his research and other writings published in several journals- including Scandinavian Journal of Forensic Sciences, the Journal of Special Operations Medicine, Journal of Emergency Nursing, and World Journal of Emergency Surgery- and various trade magazines and has presented or helped develop works that have been presented in United States, United Kingdom and France.
 One of his previous review papers- on the history and myths surrounding the use of tourniquets- was cited in the New England Journal of Medicine in an article discussing the medical care of the victims of the Boston Marathon bombing.

-His professional memberships include the British Association for Human Identification and the Royal Anthropological Institute.
-Other volunteer activities in his spare time include serving as a first lieutenant in the Civil Air Patrol, the civilian auxiliary of the United States Air Force, in the role of emergency services and communications officer for the Owensboro (Kentucky) Composite Squadron.
+His professional memberships include the Royal Anthropological Institute.
+Other volunteer activities in his spare time include serving as a first lieutenant in the Civil Air Patrol, the civilian auxiliary of the United States Air Force, in the role of emergency services and health service officer for the Owensboro (Kentucky) Composite Squadron.
 He is also a member of the forensic anthropology and disaster portable morgue unit (DPMU) sections of the Michigan Mortuary Operations Response Team (MIMORT), a state and regional level disaster response team.

 DR. JONATHAN APFELBAUM, MD